4 min read

 Grip Security is a leading alternative for enterprises seeking enforcement-driven SaaS + AI governance rather than visibility alone.

-Identity analytics surface risk.
-Automated SaaS + AI governance reduces it.
+Identity analytics surface exposure.
+Automated SaaS and AI governance ensures it is controlled.

-See how Grip turns visibility into enforceable control at enterprise scale.
+See how Grip turns SaaS visibility into enforceable control across your entire environment.

 See how 95.5% of customers prevented multiple SaaS breaches with Grip in 2025